2018ik/2018ik.github.io/_wiki/blending.markdown

 ## Background

-**Blending** is to be mutually adjusted in the Body of Christ that each member would be the same in life and nature (1 Cor.
+**Blending** means to be adjusted, harmonized, tempered and mingled, resulting in the losing of distinctions.
+God blends each member of the Body of Christ that they would be the same in life and nature (1 Cor.
 12:24).
+Blending means that each member always stops to fellowship with others.

 ## Requirements